 Drive Medical’s Single Fold Portable Ramp has a rating of 4.3 out of 5 stars and most customers were totally satisfied.
 One outstanding point was that this ramp is very weatherproof if it needs to be used for a permanent ramp.
 Another point brought out by one customer is that if this ramp is going to be used to go up to the threshold of a door that has a screen or storm door, it may conflict with the lip of the ramp but it can be modified by a handy person by reducing the size of the lip.
 Many customers loved the fact it had a bag to put the ramp in so the sharp points on the ends didn’t damage walls or anything else you may run into while carrying it.

-- Designed to transition wheelchair or scooter from one surface to another
+- Mobility Ramp: The wheelchair ramp is designed to transition wheelchair or scooter from one surface to another

 Why Do You Need One?